allegroai/clearml-docs/docs/guides/services/execute_jupyter_notebook_server.md

     The status changes to *Pending* and then to *Running*.
 Once it is running, the Jupyter Notebook server is ready to run notebooks.

-## Logging the Jupyter Notebook server
+## Logging the Jupyter Notebook Server

 **ClearML** stores the Jupyter Notebook server links in the `Task.comment` property, which appears in the **ClearML Web UI** **>** the experiment's **INFO** tab **>** **DESCRIPTION** section.